 Whether you grew up with GEICO’s iconic gecko or tech-forward cavemen, the company has enjoyed enduring popularity across the United States.
 GEICO is a good option for drivers with clean records who are looking for relatively low insurance rates, and those who want to be rewarded for staying on a policy for a couple of years.
-However, GEICO typically increases rates for those with spotty driving records and only offers a telematics program for Connecticut and Pennsylvania residents.
+However, GEICO typically increases rates for those with spotty driving records and only offers a telematics program in 22 states as of writing.

 Compare car insurance quotes from top companies